 In its various forms, Thin Film Deposition Sputtering offers the advantages of film adhesion strength and good step or via coverage.
 With appropriate mechanical configuration, it is also possible to perform simultaneous double sided coating, and load lock chamber entry and exit are commonly available.

-Norm Hardy is a Process Engineer at Semicore Equipment Inc., a worldwide supplier of high performance thermal evaporation thin film deposition sputtering systems.
-Please let our helpful support staff answer any questions you have regarding “What is Thin Film Deposition By Sputtering?” and how to implement the best techniques for your specific Thin Film Deposition Sputtering Equipment needs by contacting us at firstname.lastname@example.org or by calling 925-373-8201.
+Matt Hughes is President of Semicore Equipment Inc, a leading worldwide supplier of sputtering equipment for the electronics, solar energy, optical, medical, military, automotive, and related high tech industries.
+Please let our helpful support staff answer any questions you have regarding Pre-Cleaning & Etching for PVD Coatings and how to implement the best techniques and equipment for your specific Sputtering Systems and Evaporation Systems needs by contacting us at email@example.com or by calling 925-373-8201.

 RF or Radio Frequency Sputtering is the technique involved in alternating the electrical potential of the current in the vacuum environment at radio frequencies to avoid a charge building up on certain types of sputtering target materials, which over time can stop the discharge of sputtering atoms terminating the sputtering process… Read More